IlluminusLimited/ImageService/README.md

 * *This could fail if the bucket configured in `serverless_template.yml` already exists elsewhere as bucket names are global.*

 The downside of this is that `serverless.yml` cannot be saved in the project and must be generated from `serverless_template.yml`

 ## Un-deploying

-Don't forget to empty the image upload bucket of files before you tear it down, otherwise the removal will fail I may add support for this to `serverless.rb` but it will need to be refactored first.
+Don't forget to empty the image upload bucket of files before you tear it down, otherwise the removal will fail.
+I may add support for this to `serverless.rb` but it will need to be refactored first.

 ## Credits: